 You can find even more databases using the library's Databases A-Z list and subject Research Guides.
 Keep in mind that you don't have to search multiple databases for every topic you're researching.
 Sometimes a Discover search is enough, sometimes it's helpful to consult an additional subject-specific database or two (for example, the MLA International Bibliography and AnthroSource search some publications in the field of Linguistics).
 Stop when you have enough information on your topic.

-See LITS Floor map and stack locations page for Stacks Directory listing call numbers are found on each floor and maps that will help you navigate the library building.
+See LITS Floor map and stack locations page for a Stacks Directory listing the call numbers and other materials that are found on each floor and floor maps that will help you navigate the library building.